Mark Evans (TV presenter)

 Mark Evans is a British veterinary surgeon turned television presenter.

 Early and personal life

-Educated at Warwick School, Evans failed to get the needed grades at A Levels the first time - he says due to completing restoration work on a Triumph Herald 13/60 convertible.
+Educated at Warwick School, Evans failed to get the needed grades at A Levels the first time – he says due to completing restoration work on a Triumph Herald 13/60 convertible.
 He graduated from the Royal Veterinary College at the University of London, where he won the Professor Formston silver medal for surgery.

 Veterinarian

 Evans developed his career in private veterinary practice, mainly with dogs, cats, and horses in the Surrey Hills.
 He has written 12 books on animal care and welfare.
 He was the RSPCA's chief veterinary advisor between 2007 and 2010, causing some controversy in August 2008 after branding show dogs and dog shows as a "parade of mutants", resulting in the RSPCA withdrawing its support that year to the annual Crufts dog show.

 Television

-Evan's television career started in 1990 when he complained about an item on TV-am that made fun of fat pets, and was invited as a guest on the show giving advice to the owner of an obese cat.
+Evans's television career started in 1990 when he complained about an item on TV-am that made fun of fat pets, and was invited as a guest on the show giving advice to the owner of an obese cat.

 In 1994, Evans co-developed a new animal-rescue based television series with EndemolPet Rescue on Channel 4, becoming both presenter and an associate producer.

 Evans has since presented over 1,500 shows, including shows based around pets, wildlife, science and engineering.